peggyscshu/Mitosis-phase-analysis/README.md

 9. The start time frame and duration of each phase is calculated in the result table.
 10. These two scripts support the batch process function on Fiji.

-# Instructions Mitosis phase analysis.ijm
+# Instruction Mitosis phase analysis.ijm
 1. Clone this repository to your own account.
 2. Install “Fiji is just Image J“ in your PC.
 3. Tracking cells by Imaris.
-4. Select a cell lineage which underwent mitosis.
+4. Select a cell lineage which underwent the mitosis.
 5. Convert the outside of the selected cell lineage with the gray value 0 and duplicate it as an additional channel.
 6. Send the image to Fiji directly by Imaris.
 7. Execute the script under Plugins\Macros\Run